ericcornelissen/svgo-action/CONTRIBUTING.md

 ## Bug Reports

-If you have problems with _SVGO Action_ or think you've found a bug, please report it to the developers; we ask you to **always** open an issue describing the bug as soon as possible so that we, and others, are aware of the bug.
+If you have problems with the _SVGO Action_ or think you've found a bug, please report it to the developers; we ask you to **always** open an issue describing the bug as soon as possible so that we, and others, are aware of the bug.